-We are now looking for two new lay members and a practicing legal professional or legally qualified professional.
-It is essential that the OLC reflects the diverse range of individuals and groups whose lives the Ombudsman service touches.
-To maintain our success in this area, we constantly seek to introduce a cross-section of experience and expertise to our work and are actively seeking applications from all sectors and sections of the community.
+The OLC must reflect the diverse range of individuals and groups whose lives the Ombudsman service touches.
+To maintain our success in this area, we constantly seek to introduce a cross-section of experience and expertise to our work.
+We are actively seeking applications from all sectors and sections of the community.

-This is an important time to be involved in the work of the OLC, and we very much hope you will consider applying to become a member.
+This is an important time to be involved in the work of the OLC, and I very much hope you will consider applying to become a member.